A lot or a little?

 Parents of very reluctant readers need every trick in the book to get kids motivated.
 But will they stoop to indulging kids' natural tendencies toward bodily function humor?
 In this case, why not?
 There's plenty more going on here than farting and fights with imaginary giant boogers, and the humor is much wittier than that most of the time.
 For example, there's a calm discussion between knights who are being simmered in cauldrons by ogres, one complaining that he's been oversalted and therefore ruined.
 And there are the clever names for everything: the forest is called Knockon Wood, and Sir Fartsalot's friend is Sir Cedric Knotaclew.

 Families who want some bedtime story giggles may even want to take turns reading passages, especially since some of the vocabulary will be above that of the early readers who will enjoy this story the most.
-With ogres, giants, flirty princesses, and rocs to fight, SIR FARTSALOT will fly by and probably be brought out again and again -- even by reluctant readers.

 Families can talk about the humor here; considering the title, the book could have been cruder.
 What funny parts don't discuss bodily functions?
 Are they funnier than Sir Fartsalot's "foul west wind"?
 Also, why does Prince Harry grow to love Sir Fartsalot?
 Why is this knight who's silly in many ways worthy of respect?